An effective approach to your overall wellness.

 A comprehensive psychological evaluation is one tool parents and adults can use to determine how to move forward in all aspects of their life — home, work, school, and in social situations.
 While the reasons to seek help are unique to each family or individual, some of the most common include:

-- To obtain information about one’s learning style, to include academic strengths and weaknesses
+- To obtain information about one’s learning style, including academic strengths and weaknesses

 - To assess for ADHD and/or Executive Functioning Deficits